Attention Deficit Hyperactivity Disorder in Children: Treatment

 How does behavioral treatment work for ADHD?

-With behavioral management therapy, a licensed mental-health professional -- psychologist, social worker, or family therapist -- will work with both you and your child's teacher to set up a program to improve behaviors.
-The therapist will train you in child behavior management.
+For this type of therapy you’ll want to find a licensed mental health professional -- a psychologist, social worker, or family therapist.
+They will work with you and your child's teachers to set up a program to improve your child’s behaviors.

-- Goal-setting -- You and the teacher help your child learn to set and accomplish specific goals.
-Examples of goals include completing a chore, finishing a classroom assignment, playing amicably with a peer on the playground, sitting at his desk for an hour or more.
+.
+You and the teacher help your child learn to set and accomplish specific goals.
+Examples of goals include completing a chore, finishing a classroom assignment, playing well with a friend on the playground, or sitting at his desk for an hour or more.

-- Rewards and consequences -- Your child receives his or her due -- rewards or consequences -- for his or her actions.
-For example, additional computer time can be given for good behavior or achieving established goals.
+Rewards and consequences.
+Your child receives rewards or consequences for his or her actions.
+For example, extra computer time can be given for achieving established goals or good behavior.
 Negative behavior can be met with time out or loss of privileges.